FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 the target distribution equals the residual distribution (up to some shift) in all data sets.
 But seriously, who does that in real life?

-## Analysis of the Residual Distribution
+## Analysis of the residual distribution

 Now that we learnt about the distribution of the residual, we want to further analyse it.
 Especially with respect to the error measure that we are trying to minimize as well as the transformation we apply to the target variable beforehand.